markproy/bird-classification-workshop/docs/lab5-deeplens-detect-and-classify.md

 ### Updating the DeepLens project to use the new version of the function

-Follow these steps to update your DeepLens project to be using the new version of the Lambda function you just created:
+Follow these steps to update your DeepLens project so that it uses the new version of the Lambda function you just created:

 * Return back to DeepLens `Projects` console.
 Click on `Edit` to edit the project content.
 * Under `Project Content`, click on `Function` (not the name of the function) to expand the project function editor.
 * Choose the new version number that you just published (should be the latest).
 * Click `Save` to save your project edits.
+Note that when you are back on the screen with the list of projects, it will also show a version number of the DeepLens project itself.
+That is completely independent of the version number of the Lambda function.

 ## Re-deploy

+* Select your project.
 * Click on `Deploy to device`.
 * Select your device.
 Click `Review`.
 Confirm that you want to overwrite the project that is already deployed on the device.
 Click `Deploy`.
 This process then takes a couple of minutes to complete the deployment and then another minute for the project to run, which is indicated by the top blue light staying lit.
+Note that the project viewer window that was running on your DeepLens attached monitor will go away when the deployment is complete since the old project will have been removed.

 ## Test